percona/psmdb-docs/docs/install/index.md

 * [from binary tarballs](tarball.md).
 * Manually from [Percona website](https://www.percona.com/downloads/percona-server-mongodb-4.4/)

-   !!! note

-       Make sure that all dependencies are satisfied.
+   *NOTE*: Make sure that all dependencies are satisfied.

 * [Run in a Docker](docker.md).